jarecoo/practice/notes.md

  - My Fair Lady, “Show Me”
 ```
 - “Today — this day — will achieve what no tomorrow will fail to speak about.
 I will lay siege to the gods and shake up the world.” -Seneca, Medea, 423-425 (The Daily Stoic, p.156)
+- Before acting: “First, don’t get upset — because that will color your decision negatively and make it harder than it needs to be.
+Second, remember the purpose and principles you value most.
+Running potential actions through this filter will eliminate the bad choices and highlight the right ones.
+Don’t get upset.
+Do the right thing.
+That’s it” The Daily Stoic, p.162
+- “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end.
+It’s sad to think that this kind of frustration is an everyday reality for a lot of people…Worse is when we try to push these feelings away by buying things, going out, fighting, creating drama — indulging in the empty calories of existence instead of finding the real nourishment.
+The solution is simple and, thankfully, always right at hand.
+Get out there and work.”
+TDS, p.163

 ### Learn to be Disciplined
 - Find a routine; structure and discipline breed mental stability and general health